 5.)
 Aloe Vera Gel: Aloe vera is one of nature’s wonder plants — it helps calm irritated skin in just seconds.
 Aloe vera is also great for calming your dog’s irritated ears and eliminating ear wax.
 You can use natural aloe vera directly from the plant or purchase aloe vera gel.
 If using aloe vera gel, make sure to warm the gel in hot water until it’s liquified.
-Using the same technique as the oils, simply put a few drops into your pup’s ear and leave for a few minutes before wiping clean (buy here).
+Using the same technique as the oils, put a few drops into your pup’s ear and leave for a few minutes before wiping clean.

 Things You MUST Avoid When Cleaning Your Dog’s Ears

-- Be extremely careful to not allow any water into the ear canal — this is exactly what can lead to bacteria or fungus growth.
+- Be extremely careful not to allow any water into the ear canal.
+This is exactly what can lead to bacteria or fungus growth.

-- Do not use a syringe to insert any liquid into your dog’s ears as it can go too deep and cause harm.
+- Do not use a syringe to insert any liquid into your dog’s ears, as it can go too deep and cause harm.

 - When using a cotton ball, avoid going any deeper than half an inch into your dog’s ear canal as it poses a danger.